JettN/cse15l-lab-reports/lab2.md

   }
 ```

-The test below was a failure inducing input for the method above.
+The test below contained a failure inducing input for the method above.
+The failure inducing input was an int array containg four ints: `{1, 2, 3, 4}`.

 ```
   @Test